cristianemenna/cristianemenna/README.md

 - ⏩ Currently, I'm a **Node.js developer** at @[Eleven Labs](https://eleven-labs.com/)
 - 🧡 I'm passionate about code and web technologies (... and about vim mode!)

-### My goals

-- Get closer to DevOps world and get some experience on this exciting domain.
-- Go deep with databases and data management.

 ### Main skills